bestwoody/tics-script/integrated/ti.sh.md

 tikv: node1/tikv ports+1
 tidb: node1/tidb ports+1
 ```
-ghe address of `pd` will be used to other modules for connect.
+The address of `pd` will be used to other modules for connect.

 Although, we can use `pd` prop (and `tiflash` prop in rngine) to connect modules outside this file:
 ```